1.

 Correct Answer

-A. Reimer-Teimann Reaction
+A. Reimer-Tiemann Reaction

 Explanation

-The Reimer-Teimann reaction involves the use of dichlorocarbene as an electrophile.
+The Reimer-Tiemann Reaction involves the use of dichlorocarbene as an electrophile.
 In this reaction, a phenol or an enolizable aldehyde or ketone reacts with chloroform in the presence of a base to form a carbonyl compound with a substituted hydroxyl group.
 The dichlorocarbene acts as an electrophile by attacking the carbon of the carbonyl group, leading to the formation of a new carbon-carbon bond.
 This reaction is commonly used for the synthesis of salicylaldehydes and salicylic acids.

 5.